-A. Setting Trials and MSC Date
+Setting Trials and MSC Date A.

-- 1. An MSC is required before any trial, unless excused by court order, except in matters where all parties are self-represented litigants in which case an MSC is not set unless specifically ordered by the court. - 2.
-Prior to requesting an MSC, all parties must meet and confer, and engage in good-faith settlement discussions to determine whether any or all issues can be resolved in advance. - 3.
-The MSC will be set only when all parties and/or their attorneys have completed, signed, and filed the Joint Readiness Declaration-Mandatory Settlement Conference (SDSC Form #D-274). - 4.
+An MSC is required before any trial, unless excused otherwise ordered by the court-order, 1. except in matters where all parties are self-represented litigants in which case an MSC is not set unless specifically ordered by the court.

+Prior to requesting an MSC, all parties must meet and confer face-to-face, absent good 2. cause, and engage in good-faith settlement discussions to determine whether any or all issues can be resolved in advance.
+Unrepresented parties protected by a protective order are exempt from the requirement to meet face-to-face.
+An MSC will not be set unless and until at least one substantive, good faith effort at settlement has been made.

+3. The MSC will be set only when all parties and/or their attorneys have completed, signed, and filed theone Joint Readiness Declaration-Mandatory Settlement Conference (SDSC Form #D-274).

 An MSC readiness conference will be set 30 days prior to the MSC.
+4. B.

-B. Settlement Conference Brief and Supporting Documents
+Settlement Conference Brief and Supporting Documents